 Over the years, many many people paraphrased Conway’s Law in many different ways.

 Every paraphrase brings new insights and non-negligible consequences.
-Sometimes giving the impression they contradict each other.
+Sometimes they give the impression they contradict each other.
 However, in the end, they all come to the same conclusion.
 The organisation and the system keep each other in balance.
+Modifying the organisation will have an impact on the system.
+Modifying the system will have consequences for the organisation.
+Not considering that will cause friction in the organisation or the system.
+That may have dramatic consequences from a design point of view, but even more so from a testability and quality perspective.
+It will slow down teams, reduce feedback and consequently drive down quality.

 References: